-VALORANT players frequently experience error code 39 after a new patch, usually a major one, installs.
+VALORANT players frequently encounter error code 39 after a new patch.

-The error code relates to server connectivity issues but can happen for any number of reasons.
-It prevents some players from loading VALORANT, stopping them short of the main menu, and others from joining a lobby and entering into a game.
+The error code is related to server connectivity issues but can happen for any number of reasons.
+It prevents some players from loading VALORANT and others from joining a lobby and entering into a game.

-When the servers are up and running though, the error code could be related to downtime.
-When a new patch is scheduled, especially with a new Act which tends to introduce a map or Agent, along with a battle pass and bundle, the servers go down for maintenance.
+When the servers are up and running, the error code could be related to downtime.
+When a new patch is scheduled, especially with a new Act, the servers go down for maintenance.
 This maintenance can last anywhere between five minutes and one hour, depending on the size of the patch.

-In this case, you’ll simply have to wait for the downtime to finish before you can play the game again.
-For a clearer understanding of the current state of the servers, you can use DownDetector to determine the root of the problem.
+In this scenario, you’ll simply have to wait for the downtime to finish before you can play the game again.
+For a better understanding of the current state of the servers, you can use DownDetector to determine the root of the problem.

-Riot also has a server status website for every region.
+Riot also has a server status website for each region.
 If your server is down, the site will tell you everything you need to know.